Skip to main content.

 IV.
 Scope

-Any member of the UMass Dartmouth community who believes that he or she has been subjected to unlawful discrimination, harassment, or sexual misconduct in the course of their educational, work, or other official activities of the University may file a complaint by following the protocol as outlined herein.
-Members of the UMass Dartmouth community consist of students, faculty, employees, applicants, visitors, as well as contractors and their agents and employees.
+Any member of the UMass Dartmouth community who believes that they have been subjected to unlawful discrimination, harassment, or retaliation based on their membership in a protected class in the course of their educational, work, or other official activities sponsored or sanctioned by the university may file a complaint by following the protocol as outlined herein.
+Members of the UMass Dartmouth community consist of students, faculty, employees, applicants, visitors, volunteers, as well as contractors, their agents and employees.

 B. Responsible persons and covered individuals

-All members of the University community are responsible for avoiding, discouraging and reporting any form of discrimination, harassment, or sexual misconduct.
-The primary responsibility for ensuring that a proper investigation and resolution of discrimination, harassment, or sexual misconduct complaints rests with the Chief Diversity Officer/Title IX Coordinator (hereinafter “Chief Diversity Officer”) from the Office of Diversity, Equity & Inclusion or his/her designee, who will administer the policy and procedures described herein.
+All members of the university community are responsible for avoiding, discouraging and reporting any form of discrimination, harassment, or retaliation based on their membership in a protected class.
+The primary responsibility for ensuring that a proper investigation and resolution of discrimination, harassment, or retaliation complaints rests with the Chief Diversity Officer/Title IX Coordinator (hereinafter “Chief Diversity Officer”) from the Office of Diversity, Equity & Inclusion or his/her designee, who will administer the policy and procedures described herein.

 Those found to be in violation of the University of Massachusetts Non-Discrimination and Harassment Policy (Doc.
 T16-040) shall be subject to disciplinary sanctions.
 Disciplinary sanctions shall be based on the nature and severity of the offense as well as any record of prior disciplinary action imposed on the Respondent.
-In general, sanctions may include, but are not 4 limited to, one or more of the following: public apologies, public reprimands, written warnings, letters of reprimand, attendance at appropriate workshops, and, in the case of employees, suspension, denial of merit pay for a specified period of time, involuntary demotion, removal from administrative or supervisory duties, and/or termination of employment.
-As outlined in the University’s Code of Student Conduct, students may also be subject to disciplinary sanctions, including but not limited to, disciplinary probation, removal from residence halls, suspension, dismissal, etc.
+In general, sanctions for employees may include, but are not limited to, one or more of the following: written warnings, letters of reprimand, attendance at appropriate workshops, suspension, suspension, denial of merit pay for a specified period of time, involuntary demotion, removal from administrative or supervisory duties, and/or termination of employment.
+As outlined in the university’s Code of Student Conduct, students may also be subject to disciplinary sanctions, including but not limited to, disciplinary probation, removal from residence halls, suspension, dismissal, etc.

 Prior to contacting the Office of Diversity, Equity & Inclusion, an aggrieved party is encouraged to first explore other avenues in an attempt to informally resolve their concern.

-• FOR STUDENTS: Complainants who are students are encouraged to contact the UMassD Care Network within the Division of Student Affairs, where a professional will conduct an assessment of the reported incident and determine if intervention by the Office of Diversity, Equity & Inclusion is warranted. https://www.umassd.edu/studentaffairs/umassdcare/
+• For students: Complainants who are students are encouraged to contact the UMassD Care Network within the Division of Student Affairs, where a professional will conduct an assessment of the reported incident and determine if intervention by the Office of Diversity, Equity & Inclusion is warranted.

 If the Student Affairs representative, in consultation with a representative from the Office of Diversity, Equity & Inclusion, determines that the complaint does not rise to the level of unlawful discrimination or harassment as outlined in the University of Massachusetts Non-Discrimination and Harassment Policy (Doc.
 T16-040) or as described under this procedure, the matter shall be referred to the Office of Community Standards within the Division of Student Affairs for further review, investigation, and/or adjudication.